Financial Aid Advance Program

 - The maximum advance allowed is $500 or up to the estimated amount of aid, whichever is less.

-- The advance, as determined by the Director of Financial Aid, must be for needs directly related to the student's successful completion of his/her academic pursuits.
+- The advance, under the discretion of the Director of Financial Aid, must be for needs directly related to the student's successful completion of his/her academic pursuits.

 - No advance will be made to satisfy other outstanding financial obligations with Elgin Community College.
 Any outstanding financial obligations must be paid before being considered for a Financial Aid Advance.

-- The student must have a cumulative grade point average of 2.0 or higher.
+- To qualify, the student must have a cumulative grade point average of 2.0 or higher.

-- The student must be enrolled in at least 6 credit hours for the current term.
+- To qualify, the student must be enrolled in at least six (6) credit hours for the current term.

 Print Page